-Course Code Course Name Credits AE204 Thermodynamics 3
+Course Code Course Name Credits AE204 Thermodynamics 3+1

 - 1. To explore ideas about energy into forms suitable for engineering analysis. - 2.
 To introduce entropy and show its use for thermodynamic analysis. - 3.
-To study power systems utilizing working fluids like vapour and gas. - 4.
-To study the overview of fuels & combustion. - 5.
-To demonstrate the procedures for determining thermodynamic properties of pure substances from tables of property data. - 6.
-To introduce the first law of thermodynamics, energy balances, and mechanisms of energy transfer to or from a system.
+To study power systems utilizing working fluids like vapor and gas. - 4.
+To demonstrate the procedures for determining thermodynamic properties of pure substances from tables of property data. - 5.
+To introduce the first law of thermodynamics, energy balances, and energy transfer mechanisms to or from a system.